GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 kubectl -n ${NAMESPACE} exec -it ${POD_NAME} -c mariadb -- sh -c "rm -f ${BKP_DIR}/${BKP_NAME}"
 ```

-The backup is stored in `all-databases-<timestamp>.sql` file in current directory on your local workstation.
+The backup will be stored in an `all-databases-<timestamp>.sql` file in the current directory of your local workstation.

-> **WARNING**: Due to Galera cluster limitation `mysql.user` table is excluded from backup.
+> **WARNING**: Due to Galera cluster limitations, the `mysql.user` table is excluded from the backup.
 If you wish to create full backup of all databases, you have to run `mysqldump` without `--ignore-table` option.
 In that case you will not be able to restore it on Click to Deploy MariaDB Galera Cluster installation.
 >